 OUE Downtown, Shenton Way, 6A, Singapore 068815

 Singapore’s most famous shopping destination on Orchard Road, shouldn’t need an introduction, and we’re not just talking about its iconic architecture.
-Home to over 300 retail stores, including COS, Topshop, Warehouse and Sephora, as well as luxury labels such as Longchamp, Gucci and Burberry, this ultimate go-to mall will have you occupied for hours.
-After all that shopping, catch a breather over a cup of tea at TWG, or dine with a view at Salt Grill & Sky Bar.
+Home to over 300 retail stores, as well as luxury labels, this ultimate go-to mall will have you occupied for hours.
+After all that shopping, catch a breather over a cup of tea at Bacha Coffee or dine with a view at Salt Grill & Sky Bar.

 A popular haunt of expats, Tanglin Mall tops our list for decor shopping in malls.
 For starters, there’s House of AnLi, a bistro-slash-store which houses a gorgeous range of quality interiors imported from all over Europe.
-You’ll want to pop into Designer Collective too: a multi-label pop-up store with made-in-India rugs, handmade ceramics, and antiques.
-As for those who love tropical vibes, check out Tatty Marsh.
-This hole-in-the-wall store has got coastal chic interiors downpat, and boasts an entire wall of vibrant, tropical printed cushions.
+After your retail therapy, rest your legs at one of the many cafes and eateries.

 Tanglin Mall, 163 Tanglin Road, Singapore 247933